Ketch92/cinema/README.md

 We are happy to welcome you in our Cinema Service.

-We have design this web app service for users that have special taste and know what they want from life.
+We have designed this web app service for users that have special taste and know what they want from life.
 It is a nice start of a good friendship.

 The service is a multilayer application with a database to store the data and encryption of your credentials.